Richard Banda: Legal career

-Banda was called to the Bar by Gray's Inn in July 1966.
+Banda was called to the bar by Gray's Inn in July 1966.
 He then worked with the Malawi Government Legal Service until 1970.
-He was appointed the Director of Public Prosecution by the president of Malawi Kamuzu Banda and later served as acting Solicitor General and Secretary for Justice.
+He was appointed the Director of Public Prosecution by the president of Malawi Hastings Banda (no relation) and later served as acting Solicitor General and Secretary for Justice.
 In April 1972 he was appointed Attorney General and became the first Malawian to be created Senior Counsel.
 He worked in these two roles until 1974 when he became Minister of Justice and Attorney General and was responsible for the Portfolio of Local Government until his resignation in 1976.

 In 1980, he re-entered the Judicial Service to fill the newly created office of Chief Resident Magistrate.
 In November 1980 he was appointed a Judge of the High Court and Supreme Court of Malawi.
-In 1992 Banda was appointed as the first black Chief Justice of Malawi until 2002.
+In 1992 Banda was appointed the first black Chief Justice of Malawi until 2002.
 He was the president of the Commonwealth Magistrates' and Judges' Association (CMJA) 2000–2003.

 He was the Chief Justice of Eswatini.
 He spoke against corruption and backlogs in the Swaziland Criminal Justice System.
 Banda was succeeded by Michael Ramodibedi after he retired due to his health.